You probably have heard about the link attribute (NOT tag!) called “nofollow” by now.

 Yet they alone won’t suffice.
 Social and content SEO are where the actual action takes place nowadays.

-Also nofollow was so useful to determine which sites are actually performing SEO.
+Indeed nofollow was useful to determine which sites are actually performing SEO.

 Yet finally they decided to make nofollow less important and de-emphaisize it.

-Yet you still admit that you what what nofollow means and that you are into SEO when adding it.
+On the flipside you still admit that you know what nofollow means and that you are into SEO when adding it.

-Whether they use it or not to ignore links you mark as nofollow (or UGC and sponsored) is their own choice.
+Whether they use it or not to ignore links you mark as nofollow (or UGC and sponsored) is up to Google!

-The most important information is that they know you are using search engine optimization voodoo on your site!
+The most important message you send to Google is that you practice search engine optimization voodoo on your site!

 Sorry for the old school exaggeration.
 You get the point though.